Book Series Théorie de l'art (1400-1800) / Art Theory (1400-1800), vol. 10

 Through an overall approach, the aesthetical, material and technical inventiveness among British landscape painters on the Grand Tour during its heyday is brought to light following its logical and sequential implementation

-Ph.D. in History of Art, Marie Claude Beaulieu Orna works as an independent historian of art in Montreal (Canada).
-She lectured on European Modern Art at Université de Poitiers and Université Clermont Auvergne (France).
-Her fields of research concern eighteenth-century British landscape painting and aesthetics; related to these subject areas, she investigates as well art theories and teaching methods, materiality and technique issues, circulation of know-how, artists’ travels.
-She has been publishing in peered-reviewed journals like Dix-Huitième Siècle, Nouvelles de l’Estampe and The British Art Journal.
+Ph.D. in History of Art, Marie Claude Beaulieu works as director and chief curator of La Seigneurie des Aulnaies, a heritage site and accredited museum institution in Canada.
+She currently lectures on European Modern Art at the Thomas More Institute (Montreal, Canada), and previously taught at the Université de Poitiers and the Université Clermont Auvergne (France).
+Her fields of research concern eighteenth-century British landscape painting and aesthetics; related to these subject areas, she also investigates art theories and teaching methods, materiality and technique issues, circulation of know-how, and artists’ travels.
+She has been publishing in peer-reviewed journals like Dix-Huitième Siècle, Nouvelles de l’Estampe and The British Art Journal.

 Introduction